Table of Contents

 Its first parameter is the value to return if the result

 is Nothing.
-The second is a function to call on
+The second is a function to apply to

 a result wrapped in the Just constructor; the